This post was originally written in January 2019, and updated in March 2020.

-I’ve had the thought to write this post for a long time, but always felt a twinge of embarrassment.
-So, in stead of sharing what I learned I let it sit here in my drafts folder, untouched.
+I’ve had the thought to write this post for a long time, but always felt some embarrassment.
+So, instead of sharing what I learned I let it sit here in my drafts folder, untouched.
 It’s time though.
 I’m sharing what to do if you find yourself unemployed.
 It’s happened to me, and it’s very common.

-These few months turned out to be the best thing for me because I really got my blog going in that time.
-I set up my new website, had time to create content, played around in photoshop, learned how to take photos of myself on my tripod, and really found my stride in consistent posting.
-I used my website and instagram as a portfolio to start applying to social media jobs, and I did eventually find one.
+These few months turned out to be the best thing for me because I really got my blog going at that time.
+I set up my new website, had time to create content, played around in photoshop, learned how to take photos of myself on my tripod, and really found my stride with consistent posting.
+I used my website and Instagram as a portfolio to start applying to social media jobs, and I did eventually find one.
 I was there just about until I decided to take my blog full time.

-I learned so much about myself in those few months being unemployed.
-I learned that I could in fact go without shopping for a few months.
+I learned so much about myself in those few months of being unemployed.
+I learned that I could, in fact, go without shopping for a few months.
 I learned how to budget and handle my finances.
-I learned my needs vs. wants.
-Finally, I learned that I am resiliant, strong, and can handle anything life throws at me.
-Being unemployed was ultimately what led me to doing my job today and working for myself.
+I learned about my needs vs. wants.
+Finally, I learned that I am resilient, strong, and can handle anything life throws at me.
+Being unemployed was ultimately what led me to doing my job today and work for myself for a year and a half.
 It’s really an amazing thing to see what you are capable of if your back is against the wall.

 What To Do When You’re Unemployed

 I know it’s scary, but losing or leaving a job without a new prospect isn’t the end of the world.
 You have options.
 If you’re in a new city like I was, don’t leave.
 If you have a significant other, lean on them, but don’t push them away.
 Take longer walks with your dogs, network, stop procrastinating household projects, or side projects.
 You’ll experience a lifestyle change while you’re unemployed, but don’t let that be a bad thing.
 I learned so much about myself in that time.
 You can exceed your own expectations.
 You.
 Are.
 Resilient.